Szafter12/GitHub-app/README.md

 <h1 align="center">GitHub App</h1>

   <p align="center">
-  This is a github app project made for a client
+  This is a simple project of UI design
 </div>

 <br><br>